23 Apr 2014

 Glenglassaugh 35 yo 1978 (41,7%, OB 2014, Rare Cask series, Massandra Madeira puncheon)

 Nose: pretty much like a sherried old Glenglassaugh.
 Lots of tobacco leaves and humidors, as well as different nutty notes (walnut cake, cashew).
+Aniseed.
 Leather.
 Figs, melons and raisins with a bright, slightly acid top note (raspberry vinegar).
 Overall rather dry and a little shy maybe.
 Mouth: more fruity and sweet now.
 Red fruit jams, pomegranate, sweet rhubarb, baked apple with cinnamon and candied ginger.
 Faint notes of marzipan.
 Also a rummy / molasses side.
 Nice.
 Fades on sweet herbal notes.
-Finish: long, medium sweet, quite rounded with jammy notes (plum) and herbs.
+Finish: long, medium sweet, quite rounded with jammy notes (plum), herbs and a touch of smoke.